 The journey was definitely not easy, though because I had no experience with working from home as a writer.
 It took me a long time to figure out what I needed to start working from home as a freelance writer.

-As you can imagine there were many moments of despair, pain and hopelessness.
-I thought I’d never be able to leave my day job.
+As you can imagine there were many moments of despair, pain, and hopelessness.
+I thought I would never be able to leave my day job.

 You Deserve to Succeed!